ripanmukherjee/Robotic-Greeter/Development/Face_Recognition_Code/README.rst

     >> from imutils.video import FPS

+If face_recognition and FPS import successfully, then you no need to install it again.
+But if you get an error "ImportError: No module named face_recognition" or "ImportError: No module named FPS" then you need to install it.

 Face Recognition is an extra module that you need to import here to run this code.
 To install Face Recognition, please go to the Face_Recognition_Installation_ folder.
 Also, you can find the same folder inside the Face_Recognition_Installation_ folder.